-Famed for her side-line sushi business, personalised menus and local flavours, Chef Fiona NZ is one of the UK’s most-loved private chefs.
+Loved by our celebrity guests Giovanna and Tom Fletcher, and famed for her side-line sushi business, personalised menus and local flavours, Chef Fiona NZ is one of the UK’s most highly recommended private chefs.
 Earlier this month, Fiona kindly treated us all to a homemade lunch.
-With boxes of sushi and brownies in hand, we were delighted to sample the excellent flavours that set her apart.
+With boxes of sushi and brownies in hand, we were more than willing to sample the incredible dishes and flavours that set her apart.

 We caught up with Chef Fiona to find out a little more about her story, what makes South West produce so delicious and of course, her speciality sushi.